SylvieDoumet/SylvieDoumet/README.md

 # My name is Sylvie Doumet

-After a professional carrer in a whole other segment as a teacher and university researcher, I found that I am profoundly bound to design and arts, so I decide to restructure my professional skills in a new fulling way.
+After a professional career in a whole other segment as a teacher and university researcher, I found that I am profoundly bound to design and arts, so I decided to restructure my professional skills in a new fulling way.
 Travelling abroad since yougest age and living in many different foreign countries has influenced my view on different cultural contexts, artistic traditions and gustos which I would like to integrate in my personal way of designing web sites.
 Inspiration through an exchange with artists, designers and web designers from different fields would be my aim.
 I would like to design websites for clothing companys, free artists, furniture and interior designers / and shops, and so on.
 At the same time I'm interessted in the creation of suitable apps for the same clients.